Arjun013H/20CYS202-User-Interface-Design/Mini-Project/6/README.md

 #### :teacher: Course Instructor:  Ramaguru R, Assistant Professor, TIFAC-CORE in Cyber Security.

-Overall Strucure
+Overall Structure

-1.when user lands on the home page the user user is granted a brif interdution about the air ways and greeted with pictures
+1. when a user lands on the home page the user is granted a brief introduction about the airways and greeted with pictures

-2.user can serach for  flights from A tp B in home page
+2. user can search for flights from A to B on the home page

-3.Users will need to create a account to book for filght tickets
+3. Users will need to create an account to book flight tickets

-4.during paymet they will be redircted to thir bank website
+4. during payment they will be redirected to their bank website

-5.user can see thir past travels and manage thir active bookings
+5. user can see their past travels and manage their active bookings

-refarance websites
+references websites

-jetairways
+jet airways

-Qater airways
+Qatar airways
 Air India

 ---STATUS----
 HTML
 CSS

-colour theam- not decided
+color theme- not decided
 JS